openid/eKYC-IDA/openid-connect-4-identity-assurance.md

       "nationalities",
       "address"
    ],
+  "attachments_supported": [
+    "external",
+    "embedded"
+  ],
+  "digest_algorithms_supported": [
+    "SHA-256"
+  ],
 ...
 }
 ```

 The OP MUST support the `claims` parameter and needs to publish this in its openid-configuration using the `claims_parameter_supported` element.

+# Client Registration and Management

+During Client Registration (see [@!OpenID-Registration]) as well as during Client Management [@?RFC7592] the following additional properties are available:

+`digest_algorithm`: String value representing the chosen digest algorithm (for external attachments).
+The value MUST be one of the digest algorithms supported by the OP as advertised in the [OP metadata](#opmetadata).
+If this property is not set, `SHA-256` will be used by default.

 # Transaction-specific Purpose {#purpose}